deeepak-tyagii/terraform/terraform-project/README.md

 # Count Visits Website Project

-- Created a static Website which count the users visits tracking the time.
+- Created a static website which count the users visits with track of the time.